Who killed Tony Soprano?

-Although it is possible that New York killed Tony Soprano without help of someone in New Jersey, I personally doubt it.
+Although it is possible that New York killed Tony Soprano without the help of someone in his crew, I seriously doubt it.

 The two families had just agreed to a peace deal.
 The cash was drying up and both parties were eager to get back to business and start making money again.

 Killing Tony Soprano without the “blessing” of senior members such as Paulie and Pasty could have reignited the conflict and set everything back to square one again.

 It would also send out a message that the word of the Lupertazzi family does not mean anything.